 The Little Things Can Deplete You

-But, priorities change.
-As such, the stress of scheduling doctor’s appointments, making sure your child’s milestones are more or less on track, staying focused at work, and making sure the dog doesn’t get heartworms starts to breed something new: mental exhaustion.
+But priorities change.
+As such, the stress of scheduling doctor’s appointments, ensuring your child’s milestones are more or less on track, staying focused at work, and making sure the dog doesn’t get heartworms starts to breed something new: mental exhaustion.
 This is a concept most moms inherently understand because they live it, but they don’t have a name for it.
-It’s the exhaustion that comes with being the main person in the household that always “thinks of the little things.”
+It’s the exhaustion that comes with being the main person in the household who always “thinks of the little things.”
 And when I say “little things,” I mean pretty much everything.

 If you don’t hear this enough—and chances are, you don’t— I want to tell you something important.
 But after you read this, I want you to reread it at least three times.
 And when you read this, please read it at least once out loud to yourself in a quiet place.
 Ready?
 Okay.